| Download Jade - template engine Jade is a high performance template engine heavily influenced by Haml

 | <p>foo bar baz</p>

-Or we can use the trailing . to indicate to Jade that we
+Or we can use the trailing .to indicate to Jade that we

-only want text in this block, allowing us to omit the pipes:
+only want text in this block, allowing us to omit the pipes: html

 body.